What is Market Intelligence?

 The purpose of MI is to ensure that the Bank’s policy decisions are made and implemented with a detailed understanding of the financial market context in which the Bank operates.
 Discussions with external contacts provide additional insights beyond analysis of data alone (and are particularly useful where there are data constraints).
 They help paint a clearer picture around observable developments, enabling the Bank to better understand not only what is happening, but why.

-MI feeds into internal analysis on policy relevant issues, and contributes to decision making, policy implementation and communications by the Bank’s three main committees: the Monetary Policy Committee, the Financial Policy Committee, and the Prudential Regulation Authority Board.
+MI feeds into internal analysis on policy relevant issues, and contributes to decision making, policy implementation and communications by the Bank’s three main committees: the Monetary Policy Committee, the Financial Policy Committee, and the Prudential Regulation Committee.
 This contribution can take place at any number of stages of policymaking, with MI able to:

 Provide fresh qualitative perspectives to supplement quantitative analysis, so that policy decisions are made with regard to their context.